Skip to content

 How to Make Beef and Barley Soup

-Cook the chopped bacon over medium heat until crisp and brown and the fat is rendered.
-This takes about 6 to 8 minutes.
-Set the lardons aside, leaving the fat in the pot.
+Crisp the Bacon: I cook the chopped bacon over medium heat until it’s crispy and golden brown, rendering out all that flavorful fat.
+This takes about 6 to 8 minutes, then I set the lardons aside, leaving the bacon fat in the pot.

 cooking bacon until crisp in a pot